-GALI plans to release one major publication each spring focused on the impact of acceleration on early stage ventures.
-The team will also produce shorter reports and data summaries throughout the year.
+GALI releases one major publication each spring focused on the impact of acceleration on early-stage ventures.
+The team also produces shorter reports and data summaries throughout the year.
 In addition to our own research, we actively encourage others to publish original research using this data.
 You can request the full data set here.

-Find in-depth explorations of data on early stage entrepreneurship and accelerator effectiveness in GALI publications.
+Find in-depth explorations of data on early-stage entrepreneurship and accelerator effectiveness in GALI publications.

 For the past five years, GALI has been collecting data on accelerators around the world and the entrepreneurs who seek their support.
 This report serves as a synthesis of the most salient findings from this research, with actionable insights for accelerator program managers, entrepreneurs, funders, investors, and other stakeholders who support and engage accelerators around the world.